temenostech/temenos-platform-documentation/docfx_project/home/techguides/add-app-endpoint.md

 In order to create new endpoints for the T24 application of your Environment, the next steps must be followed:
  - Clone the GitLab repository of your Environment in your local machine.
-For more details on how to clone a repository, check this <a href="./use-gitlab-repository.md" target="_blank">**page**</a>.
+For more details on how to clone a repository, check this **[page](http://documentation.temenos.cloud/home/techguides/deploy-an-update-to-an-existing-environment.html)**.

  - Create a file with **.endpoint** extension inside **plugins** folder of the cloned repository as in the bellow picture.
 The name of the file is not important, but it should be relevant for your requirement.
 ![create endpoint file](./images/endpoint-create.png)